 However, our brightest young people do not always have the easy ride you might expect.
 Those with high learning potential frequently miss out as beneficiaries of professional help and support due to the fact that their intellectual or creative capabilities mask a genuine need for help.

 Potential Plus UK strives to give these young people the resilience and support needed to meet their educational, social and emotional needs.
 We work with their parents and schools to ensure there is understanding and appropriate provision, so that they can thrive and excel to everyone’s benefit.
 We advocate on their behalf with local and national government, regulatory and advisory bodies to keep high learning potential on the agenda and effect policy changes.

-We are looking for Ambassadors from all walks of life who are passionate about the need to support children with high learning potential and want to help them to discover their talents; nurture their ability and help them succeed.
-If you feel passionate about this and can help to spread the message so that others become passionate too; please contact us or send a completed application form to us at email@example.com to help spread the message to others about the difference we make.
+We need people from all walks of life who are passionate about the importance of supporting children and young adults with high learning potential and want to help them to discover their talent; nurture their ability and help them succeed.

 What do Potential Plus UK’s Ambassadors do?

 The main purpose of an Ambassador for Potential Plus UK is to raise the profile of children and young adults with high learning potential.